ORG4N/computing-group-project/README.md

 ### Database

-- The database holds data related to a Business's profile, menu, ranking, and other important business details.
+- The database holds data related to a business's profile, menu, ranking, and other important business details.

 # Team Members